tweag/python-monorepo-example/content/blog/2020-02-19-linear-type-exception.md

 ---
-title: "On linear types and <br/>exceptions"
+title: "On linear types and  exceptions"
 shortTitle: "On linear types and exceptions"
 author: Arnaud Spiwack
-tags: haskell, linear-types
+tags: [haskell, linear-types]
 description: "A primer on the interaction between linear types and exceptions in Haskell."
 ---